- Archiving the arts

 10:00 - 15:45, Professor Stuart Hall Building London, SE14 6AD

-As part of Art360, we invite you to attend a conference exploring the long-term impact of donations by artists, artists' estates, galleries and collectors in supporting the UK's visual arts.
+As part of Art360, DACS and partners presented a conference exploring the long-term impact of donations by artists, artists' estates, galleries and collectors in supporting the UK's visual arts.

 Art360 brings together the shared expertise of the following partners: DACS Foundation, DACS, The National Archives, Art Fund, Heritage Lottery Fund and Arts Council England and regional archive hub partners such as Arnolfini, Nottingham Contemporary and Turner Contemporary.

 We previously offered regional Archiving the Arts events aimed at archives, arts organisations and artists, as a way to share advice, showcase inspiring case studies and also offer the opportunity for networking.
-Working with partners through Art360 will ensure that this regional programme is sustained from April 2016 onwards.
+Working with partners, including through Art360 and the Archiving the Arts working group will ensure that this regional programme is sustained from April 2016 onwards.